corysm1th/dotfiles/README.md

 From here, change to the `dotfiles` directory and run `make install`.

 The `Makefile` will copy `oh-my-zsh` and `.zshrc` to the home folder.

+### .env and local settings

+`zsh` is configured with a `dotenv` plugin which will automatically source any `.env` files it finds when you `cd` into a directory.
+So you can keep your personal stuff (SSH keys, API tokens) in the `.env` file in your home directory, and keep your other dotfiles managed in version control.

 ## vscode extensions